denten-books/plain-text/0-chapter.md

 enforce accessibility through specific architectural choices does.
-Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and models of human aptitude.
-Contemporary documents may thus be structured to limit access by licence, geography, or physical ability.
-A function of critique must therefore include the exposure of such implicit models to introspection, "laying bare" the logics by which devices serve to structure the human encounter.
+Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude.
+In this way, Contemporary documents embody limits to access by licence, geography, or physical ability.
+In our applied example, I may ask: To what extent does the book or device in front of you "permit" or "enable" access?

+A function of critique must then include the explication of such implicit controls.
+Experimentalism "lays bare" the logistics by which mechanisms facilitate the human encounter.
 A media scholar's version of baking bread and smelting iron is to make literal the task of media archeology on the level of the device.
+We dig, unearth, and excavate in the field or by controlled experiment.

 ### Materialism

 Finally, *Plain Text* is a concerted effort to repay the debt of materialism.
-The contemporary life of the mind is supported by complicated systems and institutions which are often beyond an individual's ability of understanding or control.
-In almost a decade of teaching the foundations of computing in the humanities, I routinely encounter smart and sophisticated people who feel hopelessly alienated from the tools of their everyday intellectual activity.
+The contemporary life of the mind is supported by complex systems and by institutions that are often beyond an individual's powers of understanding and control.
+In almost a decade of teaching critical computing in the humanities, I routinely encounter smart and sophisticated people who feel hopelessly alienated from the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
 Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

-Critical theory at its best aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
-Materialist critique, in the Marxist tradition, promises human emancipation, but as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
+Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
+Materialist critique, in the Marxist tradition, promises nothing less than human emancipation.
+But as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
 The echoes of experimental pragmatism resonate again in these words.
-Scholars like Alan Liu and Kathleen Fitzpatrick have recently began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004;
+Recently, scholars like Alan Liu and Kathleen Fitzpatrick have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004;
 @fitzpatrick_planned_2011].
 I join them to argue that in treating the instruments of intellectual production (and consumption) uncritically, all of us---readers and writers---accumulate an ethical debt, owed to ourselves and to